Frequently Asked Questions

 What if my undergraduate grades are low or my test scores do not meet the standards?

-The graduate committee, composed of program faculty members, makes decisions on all entering graduate students.
-They attempt to consider the whole person, including: references, work experience and background.
-Should your scores fall slightly short of our standards, you may still apply and the committee will consider all factors in your application; however, students with extremely low grades or scores cannot be encouraged to apply.
+- The Graduate Committee, comprised of program faculty members, makes admittance decisions on all entering graduate students.
+They attempt to consider the whole person, including references, work experience, and background.
+Should your scores fall slightly short of our standards, you may still apply, and the committee will consider all factors in your application.